abhijeet007rocks8/Dev-Scripts/Python/Automations/WhatsappBotForTimedTexts/README.md

 git clone https://github.com/<your-github-username>/Dev-Scripts.git
 ```

-3. Package to be installed: selenium==4.1.2.
+3. Package to be installed: selenium==4.1.2, webdriver-manager==3.5.4.
 Run the following:

 ```
 pip install selenium==4.1.2
+pip install webdriver-manager==3.5.4
 ```

-4. You must add the chromedriver into the same directory according to your OS and Chrome version taken from here: https://chromedriver.chromium.org/home

-5. Just run the spammer.py with command line arguments in the following format `message timestamp1 timestamp2`.
+4. Just run the spammer.py with command line arguments in the following format `message timestamp1 timestamp2`.
 There can be any number of timestamps.
 Message must be enclosed in string quotes and the timestamps should be stricly in number of seconds.

 ```
-python scrape.py 'message to be spammed in string quotes' timestamp1 timestamp2 timestamp3 timestamp4 timestampN
+python spammer.py 'message to be spammed in string quotes' timestamp1 timestamp2 timestamp3 timestamp4 timestampN
 ```